 The world of NFTs can be daunting.
-There’s not only a lot of technical terms and complicated explanations online but also Twitter pages full of jargon and acronyms.
+There’s technical terms, not so clear explanations online and Twitter pages full of jargon and acronyms.

 So WTF is an NFT?